The Critical Role of Grind Size Consistency

 The Sequence of Coffee Extraction

-When coffee grounds contact 195-205°F water, specific compounds dissolve sequentially.
-The first compounds to dissolve are fruity acids and aromatics, followed by sugars and caffeine, and finally, the less desirable bitter compounds.
-The rate of this dissolution is critically influenced by the grind size.
+When coffee grounds contact water at 195-205°F, specific compounds dissolve in a particular order.
+Initially, fruity acids and aromatics dissolve, followed by sugars and caffeine, and finally, the less desirable bitter compounds. (aromatic compounds identified through SCA-sanctioned cupping procedures) The grind size critically influences the rate of this dissolution.

 The Necessity of Uniform Grind Size

-Uniform grind size is essential for achieving a balanced, high-quality extraction.
-It ensures each coffee particle is exposed to water similarly, enabling a consistent extraction rate.
-This allows you to enjoy the full, intended flavor spectrum without tipping into over-extraction or under-extraction.
+Uniform grind size is crucial for achieving a balanced, high-quality extraction. (as outlined by Scott Rao in The Professional Barista’s Handbook) It ensures each coffee particle is exposed to water in a similar manner, enabling a consistent extraction rate.
+This consistency allows you to enjoy the full, intended flavor spectrum without tipping into over-extraction or under-extraction.

 The Role of Personal Preferences in Coffee Brewing